unesmu/SP-learning-hamiltonian-functions-from-data/README.md

 Then activate it by running the activate script (assuming you are on windows 10):
 `C:\path\to\pendulumenv\Scripts\activate`

 Then open terminal (anaconda terminal or git bash), cd to this repository's directory, and run : `pip install -r requirements.txt`

+You can now open one of the notebooks and run the code after selectiong the `pendulumenv` environment inside jupyter.

-### If you will run this code using google colab
+### Case 2: If you will run this code using google colab

-First download this repository, place it in a folder in your google drive and then follow the instructions in the first cell of the notebooks in each folder.
+First download this repository, place it in a folder named `1_SP_Ham_func` in the main directory of your google drive.
+Then run the notebooks.
+You need to give the notebook acess to your google drive.
+This does not work with epfl google accounts and only with a private google account.

-TODO: add colab clickable buttons

-### Example

-TODO
-`black --line-length 140`
+If you have the directory setup as above you can directly click one of these buttons:

+ `TODO ADD CLICKABLE BUTTONS`

 ## References